victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/geolocation-search/deploy-project/index.md

 Now the moment you have been waiting for!

-Go to `tutorial-geolocation-search` in your terminal and deploy your project [using the CLI](/docs/intro/using-the-command-line/).
+Go to `geolocation-search-tutorial` in your terminal and deploy your project [using the CLI](/docs/intro/using-the-command-line/).

 ```xml
 we deploy -p projectID